 Let’s discuss some of the most common problems you’re likely to encounter when growing olives.
 There aren’t lots, but those that exist are troublesome!

 Frost damage is a real concern for your olive trees.
-As stated earlier, there are temperatures that will damage or even kill trees.
-This is riskier for younger trees than older ones, as the older the tree is, the more it’s become adapted to your exact climate.
-Be careful to select trees that will work in your growing zone.
+As stated earlier, there are temperatures that will damage or even kill olive trees.
+This is riskier for younger olive trees than older ones, as the older the olive tree is, the more it’s become adapted to your exact climate.
+Be careful to select olive trees that will work in your growing zone.

 Scale insects (particularly olive scale, California red scale, black scale or parlatoria scale) can cause problems from die-back of foliage to a lack of fruit.
-They also produce honeydew, which can lead to the formation of sooty mold on branches or trunks.
+They also produce honeydew, which can lead to the formation of sooty mold on branches or trunks of the olive tree.
 Applying a dormant oil around Thanksgiving, Christmas, and Valentine’s Day should prevent most scale insects from forming.
 For spot treatments, use dormant oil or neem oil.

-Common in southern California, the olive psyllid is a sucking pest that will cause yellowing and curling of leaves.
+Common in southern California, the olive psyllid is a sucking pest that will cause yellowing and curling of leaves on your olive tree.
 It also can reduce the eventual harvest by as much as 30%, making it a major problem for regions in San Diego, Orange, or Riverside counties.
 Treatment of these “jumping plant lice” is achieved by spraying them with insecticidal soap.
 Neem oil is also effective.

 Another common pest in the warm southwestern US growing climate is the olive fruit fly.
 These irritating little fruit flies directly attack the fruit.
 If not controlled, they can reduce usable fruit yield drastically, even down to almost nothing.
 Yellow sticky traps work to identify the presence of the fruit fly.
 Apply a kaolin clay spray to coat fruit as it’s developing to prevent fly infestation of the fruit.
 Spinosad can be used to poison adult flies.
 Some forms of fruit fly bait are also effective at trapping them.